top of page

 Karen A.

-Head ADHD Coach
+Head ADHD Coach.

-Available online (based in Australia)
+Available online

 Karen has worked in the community, disability and neurodivergent sector as a support worker and team leader for over 20 years.
 These roles have seen her specialise in creating person-centred strategies that align to the goals, strengths, circumstances, and challenges of each individual she has supported.When she began her degree in Development Studies a few years ago, difficulties in focussing, working memory and overwhelm led her to get a (long suspected) ADHD diagnosis in her mid-forties.This prompted lots of reading and exploration on the subject, spanning several years.
 With the knowledge gained, and genuine care she has for others, Karen empowers people to embrace their unique strengths and utilise research-based strategies to navigate a world not always suited to the ADHD brain.